goreil/writeups/README.md

-# writeups
+# Wargame/CTF Writeups
-Writeups from various CTF's and Wargames
+This repository contains various writeups from Wargames and CTF's that I played.